 This MR follows discussions about implementation that can be found here: https://mailman.videolan.org/pipermail/vlc-devel/2021-March/142703.html

-These changes implements a fully functional UPNP server exposing the medialibrary content on the network.
+These changes implement a fully functional UPNP server exposing the medialibrary content on the network.

 This is the first implementation of a vlc upnp server module.